What causes the virus to reactive is usually unknown, but sometimes reactivation occurs when a disorder or drug weakens the immune system.

 Rarely, the affected skin becomes infected by bacteria.
 Scratching the blisters increases this risk.
 Bacterial infections increase the risk of scarring.

 If shingles affects the nerve that leads to the eye, the eye may be infected.
 Eye infection is more common when sores occur on the forehead, near the eye, and especially on the tip of the nose.
-This infection (called herpes zoster ophthalmicus Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is infection of the eye caused by the varicella-zoster virus, the virus that causes chickenpox and shingles.
-Symptoms include tingling of the forehead, blisters on... read more ) can be serious.
+This infection (called herpes zoster ophthalmicus Herpes Zoster Ophthalmicus Herpes zoster ophthalmicus is a reactivated infection of the eye caused by the varicella-zoster virus, the virus that causes chickenpox and shingles.
+Symptoms include pain and tingling of the... read more ) can be serious.
 Even with treatment, vision may be affected.

 Scarring or hyperpigmentation of the skin may occur, but most people recover without lasting effects.
 A few people, more commonly older people, continue to have chronic pain in the area (postherpetic neuralgia).